-- Technical Elective Requirement: Technical electives are lower level courses that support or correlate to your major requirement courses.
+- Technical Elective Requirement: Depending on your chosen degree and specialization, technical electives are lower level courses that support or correlate to your major requirement courses.
 Depending on your previous course work, you may or may not need technical electives.
 Check your initial advising email or contact your bachelor advisor for a list of technical elective options.

 - Foreign Language Competency: If you have completed at least two years of the same foreign language course through high school education (must have passed all semesters with grade 'D' or higher), please submit an official high school transcript to the admissions department as proof of your foreign language competency.
 If you need to take college level language courses, you may take two semesters (ex: Spanish 1 and Spanish 2) of any language of your choice.

 When logged into myGPS through the myEFSC Portal, select the 'Plans' tab at the top of your worksheet to access your suggested course plan.
 These plans are suggestions on how to best complete your degree based on your previous enrollment patterns.
 They do not commit you to, or enroll you in, courses.
 If you need to edit your plan or have one created for you, contact your advisor.

 Important Note: myGPS: Graduation Plan for Success is designed to aid and facilitate academic advising, but is not intended to replace face-to-face advising sessions. myGPS is neither an official academic transcript nor an official notification of completion of degree requirements.